Accessibility Resource Center

 Accessibility Resources

 From exam accommodations to requesting assistive technology, we're here to provide you with the assistance you need.
-Meet with the ARC staff to discuss your needs and we’ll guide you from there.
+Meet with ARC staff to discuss your needs and we’ll guide you from there.

 Student applying for accessibility services on laptop at a table.

-Applying For Accessibility Services
+Applying For Services

 After being diagnosed with multiple sclerosis, my friends, the professors and the staff at the Accessibility Resource Center on campus were all very supportive.
 I love UNCP.
 I love how everyone comes together as a community.
 I’ve met so many wonderful people in Pembroke.
 It’s very much like a family.